SabineDatabee/sqldeveloper/_posts/2018-03-14-Taking the short way - Favourites in SQL Developer.md

 ---
 layout: post
-title: Taking the short way: Favourites in SQL Developer
+title: Taking the short way - Favourites in SQL Developer
 ---

 # Taking the short way: Favourites in SQL Developer